 Last night, I watched a "reporter", Ken Goe, who wrote a very one-sided, ass-kissing "article" on Salazar's response to Mary Cain's accusations against her former coach, get into a Twitter spat with Kara Goucher, who handled the situation with a lot more sophistication than her sparring partner.
 He suggested she was copping out and not stepping up because she didn't contact him to be interviewed, but Surprise!
 Potential interviewees aren't supposed to be the one to contact reporters for the work the reporter is doing.
 That's his job, not Kara's, and she has been very vocal about being willing to talk to people.

 Twitter drama aside, people are calling this guy out for producing a piece of journalism that's biased, but there are more disturbing details in what he wrote, some subtle and some more blatant.
-What's clear is that this guy didn't take the time to do any real reporting; he just concocted a fluff piece basically claiming Salazar is good, now, for all my Crime in Sports followers.
+What's clear is that this guy didn't take the time to do any real reporting; he just concocted a fluff piece basically claiming Salazar is good, now, for all my fellow Crime in Sports followers.
 However, Salazar's period of grace is long gone, and is trajectory is going to continue spiraling down, I believe.

 Right from the start, Ken gets it wrong.
 Really, the first sentence is garbage:

 Under fire from women runners for his training methodology, former Nike Oregon Project coach Alberto Salazar issued a statement Tuesday to explain his actions and apologize.

 1. It's not just women runners (female runners) who are upset.
 Men are just as concerned, and plenty of people outside of the running community are, too, including Kamala Harris, who made a statement on Twitter in support of Cain.